chrishasz/spgo/docs/general/config-options.md

 ## remoteFolders [#](#remoteFolders){:name="remoteFolders"}

 Define a set of folders to download to your local workspace any time the `SPGo> Populate local workspace` [command](/spgo/commands/populate-workspace) is used.
 Each entry in this array can use Glob formatting to further refine which files are downloaded to your local workspace.
+All remote Folder parameters must be relative paths to the file from the SharePoint site root.

+### Inputs Accepted

+* A relative folder url
+* A glob pattern defining multiple files or folders
+* a specific file url

 **Example:**

 ```json